 3. Does your food waste goes for anaerobic digestion or in-vessel composting?

 4. What size and type of bins do you offer? e.g., 120/140/240L; lockable or without locks

 5. Do you require the bins to be lined and if so, with what?

-How food waste is processed: vidoes showing the differences between anaerobic digestion and in-vessel composting:
+For more information about how food waste is processed: videos showing the differences between anaerobic digestion and in-vessel composting:

 This resource has been produced to support Going for Gold, for more information visit: https://www.goingforgoldbristol.co.uk/